jgm/lunamark/README.markdown

 Lunamark is a lua library for conversion between markup formats.
-Currently markdown is the only supported input format, and HTML, Docbook and LaTeX are the supported output formats.
+Currently markdown is the only supported input format, and HTML, Docbook, ConTeXt and LaTeX are the supported output formats.
 But lunamark's modular architecture makes it easy to add new parsers and writers.
 Parsers are written using a PEG grammar.